 Sutton Staithe c1912.
 Richard Southgate began building and hiring boats here in the late 19th century, his sons George and Edward taking over after he died in 1913.

-This may also have been taken at Sutton Staithe - two unidentified trading wherries are seen here.
+It is thought that this may have been taken at Barton Turf - two unidentified trading wherries are seen here.

 A wonderful photograph, capturing what I presume are two reedcutters or marshmen taking a break on the riverbank alongside their reedlighter.
 The men have clearly made makeshift parasols to shade them from the sun with the materials they had to had.

 Are these the same two gentlemen who were seen in the last photograph I wonder?
 Another lovely photograph capturing rural life on the river c1912.
 It’s a narrow stretch, perhaps somewhere on the Upper Thurne.

 The cameraman took a number of images of wherries on the Broads including this shot of a trading wherry.
 Again, this is quite a narrow stretch of waterway.

 The first of two photographs of a large sailing cruiser which is flying an Ernest Collins burgee.
 My yacht recognition is not very good but is this possibly “America”?

 A rather lovely half decker - is this a narrow cut to a mill I wonder?